Social distance: History

 Modern research into social distance is primarily attributed to work by sociologist Georg Simmel.
 Simmel's conceptualization of social distance was represented in his writings about a hypothetical stranger that was simultaneously near and far from contact with his social group.

 Simmel's lectures on the topic were attended by Robert Park, who later extended Simmel's ideas to the study of relations across racial/ethnic groups.
-At the time, racial tensions in the US at the time had brought intergroup relations to the forefront of academic interest.
+At the time, racial tensions in the US had brought intergroup relations to the forefront of academic interest.
 Robert Park tasked his student, Emory Bogardus, to create a quantifiable measure of social distance.
 Bogardus' creation of the first Social Distance Scale played a large role in popularizing Park's and Bogardus conceptualization of social distance, which had some significant differences from Simmel's original ideas.

 Contemporary studies of social distance do exhibit some features of a cohesive body of literature, but the definitions and frameworks sometimes show significant variations across researchers and disciplines.